solyoma/FalconBoard/README.md

    -  While a selection is active
         - insert vertical space by pressing F5.
 Height of the space is the height of the selection
-        - draw a rectangle around it by pressing the R key
+        - draw a rectangle around it by pressing the R key.
+For a contracted selection there is a small padding inside this rectangle
         - draw an ellipse or a circle inside it by pressing C
         - if there were displayed items inside the area:
             - click inside the area to move the marked items around on the screen,